airblade/airblade/README.md

 - [tcs](//github.com/airblade/tcs) - Tailwind class sorter.
   - Sorts the classes in your HTML into Tailwind's recommended class order.
-  - Standalone; does not require Prettier.
+  - Standalone: does not require Prettier and does not include 9,000 hardcoded class names :)
+  - See [vim-tcs](//github.com/airblade/vim-tcs) below for a Vim integration.
 - [css_dryer](//github.com/airblade/css_dryer) - the first nested-CSS plugin for Rails (2006!).
   - Happy times!